alanzanattadev/molecule-landing/docs/core-introduction.md

 Molecule integrates changes to its codebase through [Github Pull Requests](https://help.github.com/articles/about-pull-requests/).
-Once your feature or path is complete, submit a PR and will we get pack to you as soon as we can.
+Once your feature or path is complete, submit a PR and will we get back to you as soon as we can.